mint85/photo-wall/README.md

 Each user's Photo Wall is private and can only be viewed when they are logged in.

+There is also a read-only example Photo Wall that anyone can view without creating an account.
 <br>

 ## Getting Started: